Date of Award:

 Abstract

 Intramural activity programs, as employed in the modern American high school, represent a very recent and fast growing development.
 In early colonial days youth was necessarily absorbed in helping to build a new nation out of the wilderness.
 Clearing forests, building homes, and handling heavy chores were some of the tasks of which youths were an important part.
 They had little leisure time for play.
 In the modern age of today, with its frontiers established, students who are attending high school have ample leisure time for play.
-The director of this play into wholesome avenues is the problem that faces physical educators today.
+The direction of this play into wholesome avenues is the problem that faces physical educators today.

 Checksum